NaturalSelectionLabs/Unidata/docs/guide/assets/Solana-NFT-Moralis.md

 [Moralis](https://moralis.io/) provides APIs to easy access to Solana NFTs.

-You must initialize with `moralisWeb3APIKey` to use.
+You must initialize with `moralisWeb3APIKey` to use, which will expose your Moralis api key on the front end.
 The steps to get the key after registration are as follows:

 ![](https://i.imgur.com/wXPAPfm.png)